 - Speaking through glass at a bank or the post office.

 - Talking above background noise.

 - Talking to an authority figure of some sort.

 You may recognise that several of these situations can be difficult even if you don't stammer.
 Someone who stammers may be especially concerned at these times about how people will react to their stammering, and may feel huge pressure to be or appear 'fluent'.
 Some people have even put off marrying because they are anxious about saying their vows.

-Watch this short video from the BBC, 'Things not to say to someone who stammers' (links to BBC website).
+Watch this short video from the BBC, 'Things not to say to someone who stammers' (clicking on the image links to BBC website).